Asana project management – all you need to know to be an Asana hero

 So grab a cup of coffee and log into your Asana account.
 (Create your free Asana account if you don’t have one)

 The first thing you need to learn is how Asana works.
 When you sign up for Asana, you create your own individual account.
 The account gives you access to Organizations and Workspaces.
 Workspaces include projects, that in turn include tasks.

 An organization in Asana is a group of people who work at the same company.
-When you join Asana using the email domain of your company, it will automatically assign you to your company Organization.
-For example, if your company’s email domain is @yourcompany.com, anyone who joins Asana using this email domain will automatically become part of the company Organization.
+When you join Asana using the email domain of your company, it will assign you to your company organization.
+For example, if your company’s email domain is @yourcompany.com, anyone who joins Asana using this email domain will become part of the company organization.

 An Organization member can

 You can also invite others who are not using the company’s email domain to be part of your Organization.
-Such members are called Organization Guests.
+Asana calls them Organization Guests.
 They can access projects and tasks and collaborate in managing projects with others in the Organization.